Skip to main content

 Does this work with Traefik running in Kubernetes?

 Yes.
 Set targets to the Traefik pod or service DNS (e.g., traefik.traefik.svc.cluster.local:8082).
-When using the Traefik Helm chart, set metrics.prometheus.entryPoint in the values.yaml.
+With the Traefik Helm chart, set metrics.prometheus.entryPoint (and the label options) in values.yaml.
 The Collector can run as a sidecar or DaemonSet.

 How do I monitor multiple Traefik instances?